mnemonic-bit/BTRCP/README.md

 # BTRCP

-BTRCP is a backup-command that can be used to copy files and folders facilitating the BTRFS as its target storage.
+BTRCP is a backup-command that can be used to copy files and folders facilitating the BTRFS file system as a target storage.
 Its main features are

 * BTRFS support of the target storage device
 * uses rsync to copy the actual data